Tuition & Cost

 $3,500 per year (estimated)

 This estimate is based on a student traveling 25 miles a day, paying $255 per semester for parking, and miscellaneous expenses (groceries/food, gas, etc.).
 Costs vary depending on each student’s travel and parking needs.
 The College facilitates carpool lists to encourage commuting students to share transportation costs.

 All supply/book costs are approximate and will be paid by students.
 PCA&D offers a discounted Foundation Supply Kit for incoming students that includes all necessary art supplies for their fall classes – 2021’s price: $310.
 Kits are provided by Curio.
 Gallery & Creative Supply.
 Student discounts are also available at local art suppliers with a current Pennsylvania College of Art & Design student ID card.

 Laptop and Software (one-time purchase)

 All PCA&D students are required to purchase a laptop that meets our specifications in preparation for their first day of classes.

 Digital Camera (optional one-time purchase)

 Incoming PCA&D students have the option of purchasing a Digital Camera, but all students are required to have access to one for their coursework.
 PCA&D has digital cameras available for check-out if you choose not to purchase your own.

 Student parking plan

 Student parking is available at the Water Street Parking Garage.
 The college will bill for parking, along with tuition, for students who wish to participate in this program.
-2017-18 estimated parking cost is $440 for the academic year ($220 per semester).
+The parking cost is $255 per semester.
 For more information on our student parking plans, contact our bursar’s office.